Timeline of Moffett Airfield: 1927

-The Beginning of Airships in the Bay Area, Beginning of Air Base Sunnyvale California.
+The Beginning of Airships in the Bay Area, Beginning of Airbase Sunnyvale CAL.

-Looking at 1,700 acres of broccoli, cauliflower and hay fields, Laura Thane Whipple, a local real estate agent then selling a ranch in Sunnyvale, recalled reading of the need for a 'metropolitan area' dirigible base on the west coast.
+Looking at 1,700 acres of broccoli, cauliflower and hay fields, Laura Thane Whipple, a local real estate agent, then selling a ranch in Sunnyvale, recalled reading of the need for a 'metropolitan area' dirigible base on the west coast.
 The photos she took the first day she saw the ranch would become a panorama that she sent in a pitch to the Navy.

-Whipple alerted representatives of the Bay Area Chamber of Commerce and state politicians who began the campaign for a base.
+Whipple alerted representatives of the Bay Area Chambers of Commerce and state politicians who began the campaign for a base.
 Competition was heated, particularly with the city of San Diego which offered Camp Kearny for $1.
-Santa Clara, San Mateo, San Francisco, and Alameda counties collaborated to raise $470,000 ($6.2 million in 2012 dollars) to buy 1,000 acres of the Rancho Posolmi, believed to be the last intact land grant in California.
+Santa Clara, San Mateo, San Francisco, and Alameda counties collaborated to raise $470,000 ($6.2 million in 2012 dollars) to buy 1,000 acres of the Rancho Ynigo, believed to be the last intact land grant in California.

-The negotiation to purchase the 1,000 acres of the Ynigo Ranch part of the Rancho Posolmi Mexican Land Grant begins, involving eight different landowners.
+The negotiation to purchase the 1,000 acres of the Rancho Ynigo, a 1844 Mexican Government land grant to an Ohlone Native American Lupe Ynigo, begins, involving eight different landowners.